Photographic employment in the 1980s – the wild world

 It’s 1984 and three years into motherhood and although Orwell’s Big Brother hadn’t quite materialised we were five years into the reign of Margaret Thatcher, but here I’ll grudgingly admit she managed to do one good thing for our family.
 In order to camouflage escalating unemployment figures a number of job creation schemes were initiated by her government.
 I was employed on one as a photographer for a project based in the Natural History department of Bristol’s Museum.
 The schemes initially provided a year-long contract for three days a week and as my partner was taken on in a project for another organisation, childcare was manageable.
 This project was to create a Flora of the county of Avon; a flora is a traditional form of documentation and mapping of the botanical species in a given area, in the UK it was often by county, and as Avon was only formed in 1974 it didn’t have one of its own.
 Avon ceased to exist in 1996 as a political entity, however all the records made are still held (and regularly updated) by BRERC that covers the same area.

-The project was dreamed up and led by a lovely man who was irrepressibly enthusiastic about the natural world specifically and life in general and it was probably the most enjoyable photographic work I’ve ever done and certainly one of the most inspiring job I’ve ever had.
-The team were mostly young unemployed graduates in various fields of biology and we went out in small groups covering sections of the county to make written and photographic records of plants, insects and habitat types.
+The project was dreamed up and led by a lovely man (tragically dying a few years later, far too young) who was irrepressibly enthusiastic about the natural world specifically, and life in general and it was probably the most enjoyable photographic work I’ve ever done, and, certainly one of the most inspiring jobs I’ve ever had.
+The team were mostly young, unemployed graduates in various fields of biology and we went out in small groups covering sections of the county to make written and photographic records, focusing mainly on plants and habitat types, but also sometimes invertebrates and birds.
 All fascinating and valuable information in its own right, discovering and photographing the fantastic range of all these subjects in our small county was a personal revelation.
 But significantly the work we did also provided (and still does) essential data for use in the protection of landscapes against development.